Houston Astros Vs. Tampa Bay Rays MLB American League Divisional Round Game 5 Preview

 Speaking on the expectations for the Rays’ pitching in Game 5, manager Kevin Cash said, “Every little opportunity they’ve [the Astros] created, it seems like they have found a way to score runs from.
 Whether it was a miscue on defense, an infield single or a walk, it seems like they’ve capitalized on it.
 But the more that we can just stay in control of the count as much as possible has allowed us to have some success.”

-While the Astros are under intense pressure not to collapse under World Series expectations and bow out in the divisional round, they have the advantage of playing in a Minute Maid Park where thye have won 60 games this season, a franchise record, along with Gerrit Cole and his 23-game undefeated streak taking the mound.
-Cole put on an impressive performance during his start in Game 2, shutting out the Rays during a 7 2/3 inning appearance which saw hi set an Astros franchise record with 15 strikeouts.
+While the Astros are under intense pressure not to collapse under World Series expectations and bow out in the divisional round, they have the advantage of playing in Minute Maid Park where they have won 60 games this season, a franchise record, along with Gerrit Cole and his 23-game undefeated streak taking the mound.
+Cole put on an impressive performance during his start in Game 2, shutting out the Rays during a 7 2/3 inning appearance which saw him set an Astros franchise record with 15 strikeouts.
 That gave Cole his first victory after going 0-2 with a 3.51 ERA in four career starts previously against the Rays.

 As for Glasnow’s playoff performance, he allowed two runs over 4 1/3 innings in Game 1.
 In his only previous appearance against the Astros, Glasnow recorded a victory while allowing only one run over five innings.